-The SM2 signing scheme has an algorithm ID of TPM\ALG\SM2.
-If the TPM implements this algorithm, then any structure that allows a ECC-based signing scheme may use this algorithm ID.
+The SM2 signing scheme has an algorithm ID of TPM_ALG_SM2.
+If the TPM implements this algorithm, then any structure that allows an ECC-based signing scheme may use this algorithm ID.

 The TPM only implements a portion of the full SM2 signing scheme.
 That portion is the part that uses the private key to sign a digest.